Porting Levels into Source

 - Select each set of polygons that should be a single Brush and Detach them to their own object.

-- Once done detaching, select all add a Brushify Modifier to the selection*
+- Once done detaching, select all and add a Brushify Modifier to the selection*

 - Open the brushify settings in the Modify Tab and use these settings: